weirderearth/weirder-rules/rules-and-etiquette.md

 - Promoting MLMs (Multi-Level Marketing schemes) or Ponzi schemes.
 - Promoting, supporting, or using Weirder Earth to do business with cryptocurrency, NFTs, play-to-earn gaming, or the like.
 (Anti-cryptocurrency posting is permitted.)

-Guerilla ontologies and similar things are absolutely fine.
+Guerrilla ontologies and similar things are absolutely fine.